How to Heal from Emotional Abuse as a Child

 Let your child know that the journal is theirs to write whatever they want and it is not to be read by anybody other than them, unless they decide to share it with someone.

 Another great option for helping your child heal from an emotionally abusive relationship is setting them up with a therapist.
 Whether it is group therapy or individual therapy, professionals tend to have a deeper understanding and can offer additional ways to help.
 At Children’s Bureau there are a number of mental health services that are available for children 0-21.
-As an organization that works towards preventing any form of child abuse, Children’s Bureau offers a number of tools and resources to help your child overcome any emotional barrier in their lives.
+As an organization that works towards child abuse prevention, Children’s Bureau offers a number of tools and resources to help your child overcome any emotional barrier in their lives.

 With therapy, your child can gain the additional support they need outside of the home so that they can feel safe and secure when they rest their head every night.